 Facebook is currently the leading social media platform, with about 2.7 billion monthly users as of the end of the second quarter of 2020.
 That’s about 80% of the total social media users.

 Huge, right?
 But what does it imply for your business?

 There are millions of potential customers you can connect with on Facebook.
-Not only does the platform provide a huge organic reach for your business, but it also cuts across wide demographics.
-People use Facebook to discover and engage with your business which, consequently, is the first stepping stone to converting them into customers.
+Not only does the platform provide a vast organic reach for your business, but it also cuts across wide demographics.
+People use Facebook to discover and engage with your business, which is the first stepping stone to converting them into customers.

 Facebook provides a platform for your target audience to connect with your business, receive your business ads, promoted content, and more.
 But you can only tap into these potentials by creating a smart Facebook marketing strategy.

 Not sure how to go about that?
 Here are the detailed, practical steps you can apply for your small business:

 It may go without saying, but the first step is to create a business page.
 You must be logged into a personal account to do this.
 Choose the right page type for your business account, i.e., Brand/Business or Community Page.

 You can create your business page at https://www.facebook.com/pages/create.
 Make sure to enter all your business details ,such as the name, address, opening hours, and contact details.